OpenBB-finance/OpenBB/website/content/platform/usage/intros/alternative.md

 ### alt.oss.summary

-The alt.oss.summary SDK command gets you some info on a reposity - You just pass the repo path and can see all kinds of interesting information.
+The alt.oss.summary Platform command gets you some info on a reposity - You just pass the repo path and can see all kinds of interesting information.

 ```python
 summary = pd.DataFrame.from_dict(openbb.alt.oss.summary(repo="openbb-finance/openbbterminal"))